 Sonata will be turning 3 this month and she is obsessed with tea parties so I decided that a tea party would be the perfect theme for her birthday party.
-I picked out the colors, decor, even the cake, but I was at a stand still for the menu.
+I picked out the colors, decor, even the cake, but I was at a standstill for the menu.
 Just what do people eat at tea parties?
 After doing more research I discovered tea party meals are served in 3 courses: 1. tea sandwiches and other savories 2. scones with cream and jam 3. desserts.

-My dilemma was trying to find a few sandwich recipes that was acceptable to a young toddler/preschooler palate.
+My dilemma was trying to find a few sandwich recipes that were acceptable to a young toddler/preschooler palate.
 I mean what toddler is going to eat a cucumber sandwich or smoked salmon one?
-I found a few recipes and decided to do a taste testing with Sonata to see which ones she'd reject.
+I found a few recipes and decided to do a taste testing with Sonata to see which ones she’d reject.

-Here's the recipes on the list:
+Here are the recipes on the list: